-Prompt for a filename in the current directory, and use it without the extension.
+Prompt for the name of an input file in TeX's search path, and use it without the extension.
 Run the style hooks for the file.

 TeX-arg-define-label

 Prompt for a label completing with known labels.
 Add label to list of defined labels.